-Its pioneer, Marcel Tolkowsky, made the round brilliant cut a high caliber cut design in the US.
-Hence the tags American Ideal or Tolkowsky brilliant owing to its stunning brilliance and fire.
-Several cutters have varied the proportions of the Tolkowsky brilliant.
-One notable modification is the practical fine cut by European cutters.
-Others include the Ideal brilliant, the Parker brilliant, and the Eulitz brilliant.
-All of these variations of the round brilliant cuts happened in the 1900s.
+Its pioneer, Marcel Tolkowsky, made the round brilliant cut a high caliber cut design in the US, hence the tags American Ideal or Tolkowsky brilliant owing to their stunning brilliance and fire.
+Several cutters have varied the proportions of the Tolkowsky brilliant - one notable modification is the practical fine cut by European cutters while others include the Ideal brilliant, the Parker brilliant, and the Eulitz brilliant.
+These variations of the round brilliant cuts happened in the 1900s.
 Most of the differences between these versions of the round cut occur in the pavilion angles and depth.
-For this reason, the GIA has a grading system for the unmodified, as well as modified round cuts.
+For this reason, the GIA has a grading system for the unmodified and modified round cuts.
 Modern round cuts are also synonymous with the heart and arrow pattern.
-Under magnification, you can see eight hearts by observing through a round diamond’s pavilion and eight arrows through its table.
+Under magnification, you can see eight hearts by observing a round diamond’s pavilion and eight arrows through its table.

 The Anatomy of the Round and Princess Cuts

-Out of the 4Cs of diamond quality, the cut is the C to focus on for the best light reflection and refraction.
+Out of the 4Cs of diamond quality, the cut is the C that should be emphasized to get the best light reflection and refraction.
 Several modifications to the round cut design have occurred over the years.
-It was formally called the circular brilliant cut and later on, in the 1950s, became the modern round brilliant as is currently known.
+It was formally called the circular brilliant cut, and later, in the 1950s, became the modern round brilliant as is currently known.
 In all these phases, the proportions of the cut varied significantly, giving the diamond a different face-up pattern.
 Each stage of cut development resulted in an improved facet pattern and light performance.
 The average number of facets on a round brilliant cut is 57 or 58 when the round cut has a culet.
-The modern round cut has a larger table and longer pavilion facets compared to previous versions.
+The modern round cut has a larger table and longer pavilion facets compared to earlier versions.
 Table 1 below shows the ideal measurements of the various parts of a round cut stone.